noGreg/nearest-icons/README.md

 ## Backlog

- - 1.3 Snippets in .vue | .php files; update minimist to version 1.2.3
+ - 1.3 Basic support for Vue, React & PHP files; update minimist to version 1.2.3
  - 1.2 Snippets in .css and .js files
  - 1.1 Snippets in .html files
  - 1.0.2 Richer README.md